 Display and archive realtime seismic data on your computer.
-Designed to remotely control and receive data and Gecko seismographs.
-Live Stream can also accept MiniSEED and PC-SUDS data format files via FTP.
-Download free for Windows, Mac, and Linux (Ubuntu, Centos, and Raspian).
+Designed to remotely control and receive data and Gecko seismographs, Streams can also subscribe to SeedLink server data feeds and accept MiniSEED and PC-SUDS data format files via FTP.
+Download free for Windows, macOS, Ubuntu, and Raspberry Pi OS.

 Time scale buttons in the toolbar allow you to set the time display, from the last minute up to the last 60 minutes, and if the onscreen data particularly interesting you can simply tap the Waves button to immediately start a detailed analysis.